gabrielsvinha/kube-tutorials/k8s/README.md

 In this tutorial we will show how to run this simple application on [Google Cloud](https://cloud.google.com/?hl=pt-br).

 ## The application
-The app is built in Flask and returns the IP Address of the Pod which the request is running.
+The app is built in Flask and returns the name of the Pod which the request is running and the name of the node.
 If you had trouble knowing what is a Pod check out this [link](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).

 ## Specifications
  In order to complete this tutorial I am assuming your have an machine with [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), bash, an account on google cloud (check link above) and the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=pt-br) already installed.